-There were no material events that would trigger direct or indirect contingent financial obligation that would materially affect the company's operation, including any default or acceleration of obligation.
+There were no material events that would trigger direct or indirect contingent financial obligation that other persons during the period.

-The Company did not enter into any material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships with unconsolidated entities or other persons during the period.
+The Company did not enter into any material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships with unconsolidated entities or decreasing in any material way.

-There were no any known trends or any known demands, commitments, events or uncertainties that I would result in or that were reasonably likely to result in the Company's liquidity increase or decreasing in any material way.
+There were no any known trends or any known demands, commitments, events or uncertainties that I would result in or that were reasonably likely to result in the Company's liquidity increase or

-The Company continues to spend for regular capital expenditures during the quarter as disclosed in Note 11 of the unaudited interim financial statements.
+The Company continues to spend for regular capital expenditures during the quarter as disclosed in continuing operations.

+Note 11 of the unaudited interim financial statements.

-There were no known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenues or income from continuing operations except for the possible impact of Covid 19 Pandemic.
+There were no known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenues or income from continuing operations.

-There were no significant elements of income or loss that did not arise from the Company's continuing operations.
+There were no significant elements of income or loss that did not arise from the Company's reflected in the financial adjustments of the interim period.

-There were no material events subsequent to the end of the interim period that have not been reflected in the financial adjustments of the interim period.
+There were no material events subsequent to the end of the interim period that have not been